JohnBerger3000/Dead-Pixel-Zapper/README.md

 # Dead-Pixel-Zapper
-A script I'm making for Pixinsight, meant for dead pixel removal, but maybe also noise reduction
+A script I'm making for Pixinsight, meant for dead pixel removal